stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 └── Spec.hs

 ```
+We are now ready to start coding our golden tests.

 #### HTML Golden tests

-Now that we have our module lets imports all the things we need.
+Lets start with the HTML module and import all the things we need

 ``` haskell